PeppeL-G/course-material/src/lectures/report-writing/README.md

 * The web application
 * The database

-We have a lot to say about these, but that will be implementation details, and those are probably better described in other chapters, so this chapter is just about the architecture of the solution (an overview of the solution).
+We have a lot to say about these, but that will be implementation details, and those are probably better described in chapters dedicated to describe these in detail, so this chapter is just about the architecture of the solution (an overview of the solution).
 This way, readers who don't know much about programming should still be able to read and understand most parts of this chapters.

 ::: tip Tips!
 In our case we describe the architecture of our solution in this chapter, so maybe *Architecture* is a more accurate chapter name than *Solution*?
 It's your report, you decide!